SudipSarkar1193/Digital-Nurture-4.0-JavaFSE/README.md

     - `src/`: Java source code files for the first exercise.
     - `bin/`: Compiled class files.
     - `output/`: Sample outputs and test results.
-  - **Exercise 2/**: Follows a similar structure for a different design pattern implementation.
+  - **Exercise 2/**: Follows a similar structure for a different design pattern implementation or this -
+    - `output_Screenshot/`: Sample output Screenshots.
+    - {....IntelliJ Folder structure for spring project}

 - **Week1_Data Structure & Algorithms/**: Contains basic problems and solutions related to common data structures and algorithmic logic using Java.